o3de/o3de.org/content/docs/userguide/gems/builtin/chatplay/using-twitch-chat-gem.md

 ---
-description: ' Learn how to use the Twitch Chat Gem to add &chatplay; support to your &ALYlong; game and trigger events based on Twitch chat activity. '
+description: ' Learn how to use the Twitch Chat Gem to add Twitch ChatPlay support to your Amazon Lumberyard game and trigger events based on Twitch chat activity. '
-title: Using the Twitch Chat &gem;
+title: Using the Twitch Chat Gem
 ---
 # Using the Twitch Chat Gem {#chatplay-using-twitch-chat-gem}